Christopher-Hennecker/GReg/Webserver/readme.txt

-The GReg algorithm expects 4 input:
+The GReg algorithm expects 4 inputs:
 One file path that contains one pure DNA sequence inside Maximum loop length allowed for the G-quadruplex (suggested from 1 to 10) Maximum bulge length allowed for the G-quadruplex (suggested from 0 to 4)